kachayev/camille-sql/README.md

 ## Contributions

-It's a project made for fun.
+This is the project made for fun.
 Feel free to implement whatever feature you want and just drop a PR here ;) See TODO list below if you need ideas on what could be helpful (or what is critically missing).

 ## TODO

 - [ ] Network encoding logic baked into DTO object is such a bad idea...
 Instead of `toByteBuf` method for each message type, the logic should be implemented in a single encoder with dynamic type-based dispatch
-- [ ] SSL, password authentication
-- [ ] Propage errors (like, wrong queries) to the client instead of re-openning the connection
+- [x] Propage errors (like, wrong queries) to the client instead of re-openning the connection
-- [ ] Carry cancel flag around
 - [ ] Additional SQL features, like `show databases`, `show tables` (need to register pg_catalog to make this happen)
 - [ ] `pgwire` protocol has way more message types that are currently implemented
 - [ ] Reject non-read queries (`insert`, `update` etc)
 - [x] Push-down predicates for folder traversal (e.g. `group_id LIKE com.apache.%` predicate might be optimited by going directly  to `com/apache/` subfolder)
-- [ ] Better CLI for the server (logs, args parser help etc)
+- [x] Better CLI for the server (logs, args parser help etc)
+- [ ] SSL, password authentication
+- [ ] Carry cancel flag around

 ## License